 Data Sources and Code Books

 Here are the data sources and their corresponding codebooks.
 The data itself is available on the course P-drive.
-We will show you how to access the data sets during the second week of class.
+We will show you how to access the data sets during the third week of class.

 (TRAFFICSTOP): Record of every single traffic stop in CT in 2014 (360,000 stops) — where it happened, why they were stopped, etc.